Beyond the Final Actor: Modeling the Dual Roles of Creator and Editor for Fine-Grained LLM-Generated Text Detection: Experiments

 Furthermore, the results of \textit{w/o Basis} and \textit{w/o Bottleneck} validate the necessity of parameter efficiency and feature compression.
 Specifically, removing the Basis Decomposition leads to a noticeable increase in performance variance (\ie, high standard deviation).
 This means that the basis decomposition is an important regularizer because it forces weight sharing between similar relations.
 This stops over-parameterization and makes sure that optimization stays stable.
 Meanwhile, the removal of the Information Bottleneck Projection causes a specific performance degradation on the LLM-Polished class.
 This corroborates that this module effectively prevents the model from overfitting to superficial patterns shared with the LLM editor and forces it to focus on the invariant features indicative of the human creator.

-We further replace IsaNLP with DMRST~\citep{liu-etal-2021-dmrst} while keeping the downstream architecture fixed. \Tref{tab:parser_robustness} shows that RACE remains stable under parser replacement, suggesting that the core improvement comes from creator-editor modeling rather than artifacts of one parser.
+We also experiment with different RST parsers, IsaNLP~\citep{chistova-2024-rst-parser} and DMRST~\citep{liu-etal-2021-dmrst}, while keeping the downstream architecture fixed. \Tref{tab:parser_robustness} shows that RACE remains stable under parser replacement, suggesting that the core improvement comes from creator-editor modeling rather than artifacts of one parser.